David Xiaoyu Xu

 FMCG Best Paper Award in Banking/Financial Institution

 The size of safe tranches (e.g., AAA-rated) backed by risky loans is constrained by potential loan quality deterioration in future years.
-A "self-healing" mechanism whereby asset managers pre-commit to replacing deteriorated loans in the underlying portfolio relaxes the binding constraint.
-This novel mechanism is a driving force behind the equilibrium in the securitization of corporate loans.
+A "self-healing" mechanism whereby asset managers pre-commit to replacing deteriorated loans in the underlying portfolio relaxes the constraint.
+This novel mechanism drives the equilibrium in the securitization of corporate loans.

 What Do Lead Banks Learn from Leveraged Loan Investors? (with Max Bruche and Ralf Meisenzahl)

-Nowadays it's standard practice that lead banks use bookbuilding to discover investor demand and to adjust loan spreads in the syndication process.
+Nowadays in syndicated lending it's standard practice that lead banks adjust loan pricing based on investor demand revealed in the bookbuilding process.
 We find these pricing adjustments highly informative about future loan performance, which suggests nonbank investors have private information about borrower credit quality that is not reflected in bank-proposed loan terms.

 Our observation on the 2014 Millennium Health Deal , where the borrower's fraud led to investor lawsuits against the lead bank and a 2023 federal court ruling that "leveraged loans are not securities".